UCSCLibrary/SimpleVocabPlus/README.md

-Simple Vocab Plus (plugin for Omeka)
+Simple Vocab Plus 2 (plugin for Omeka)
 ====================================

-This [Omeka] 2.1+ plugin allows administrators to create, edit, and update controlled vocabularies either defined in Omeka or in the cloud.
+This [Omeka] 2.1+ plugin allows administrators to create, edit, and update controlled vocabularies either defined in Omeka (brand new term lists, or values already stored) or in the cloud.

-[Simple Vocab Plus] is an improved fork of the official [Simple Vocab].
+[Simple Vocab Plus 2] is an improved fork of the [Simple Vocab Plus] pugin, based on the official [Simple Vocab].
 The user interface is optimized too.

-If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: [User Survey].

 Installation